About this article

 • Energy balance and expenditure

-By combining all three, retatrutide gives scientists a new framework for studying metabolism in greater depth.
+Combining all three gives scientists a tighter framework for studying metabolism in depth.

-• It expands on what semaglutide and tirzepatide have already revealed.
+• Builds on what semaglutide and tirzepatide revealed.

-• It represents one of the most advanced models in metabolic peptide research today.
+• Represents one of the most advanced models in metabolic peptide research today.

 Comparisons: Semaglutide vs Tirzepatide vs Retatrutide